NikitaVert/Bellabeat-project/Analysis.md

 Recommendations:

 - Sleep-related recommendations were described in the previous section.
-- Provide users with the ability to
+- Provide users with plans for progressive overload where they can start with low-intensity activities and, with time, progress to higher-intensity exercises.

 # References